victoriyaforsythe/PyIRI/README.md

 ## Example: Sporadic E

-Sporadic E fields require more spherical harmonic coefficients and threfore were de-coupled from the main call:
+Sporadic E fields require more spherical harmonic coefficients and were therefore decoupled from the main call:

 Run PyIRI Es (with spherical harmonic coefficients):